 Inflation Rate in El Salvador averaged 3.01 percent from 1994 until 2021, reaching an all time high of 12.20 percent in January of 1996 and a record low of -2.25 percent in September of 2015.
 This page provides - El Salvador Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 El Salvador Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Inflation Rate in El Salvador is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in El Salvador to stand at 2.00 in 12 months time.
-In the long-term, the El Salvador Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in El Salvador is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in El Salvador to stand at 1.60 in 12 months time.
+In the long-term, the El Salvador Inflation Rate is projected to trend around 2.00 percent in 2022 and 2.20 percent in 2023, according to our econometric models.